Guide

-Litigation may be simply described as a contest in a court of justice for the purpose of enforcing a claim or right.
-For example, when family members cannot agree on an issue relating to dad’s or mom’s Will or Power of Attorney, the matter can be referred to a Court of King's Bench Judge in the Province of Manitoba for the purpose of making a ruling on the issue in dispute.
+Litigation may be simply described as an act or process of settling a dispute in a court of law.
+For instance, when family members cannot agree on an issue relating to a parent's Will or Power of Attorney, the dispute can be heard by a judge of the Court of King's Bench in Manitoba.

 The Will

-Generally speaking, Wills disputes often relate to a challenge that the testator did not have capacity at the time he or she gave instructions to the lawyer to draft the Will or was unduly influenced to make bequests in the Will that he or she would normally not have made.
+Generally speaking, Will disputes often relate to a challenge that the testator did not have capacity at the time they gave instructions to the lawyer to draft the Will or was unduly influenced to make bequests in the Will that they would not have made of their own volition.
 Other disputes relating to the Will often focus on the manner in which the executor has failed to properly administer the estate.

 Power of Attorney

-The second area of dispute often relates to how the attorney has administered or looked after mom’s or dad’s finances.
-The taking of property inappropriately, the inappropriate gifting, and/or taking fees are areas where disputes often arise.
+The second area of dispute often relates to how the attorney has administered or looked after the donor's finances.
+The taking of property inappropriately, inappropriate gifting, and/or taking questionable fees for acting as attorney are areas where disputes often arise.

 The Executor's Role

 Executors have a fiduciary duty to act in the best interest of the estate and beneficiaries.
-They are to gather in assets, pay all debts, and then distribute the estate in accordance with the testator’s wishes.
+They are to gather in assets, pay all debts, and then distribute the estate in accordance with the testator's wishes as set out in the Will.
 They also have a duty to provide to the beneficiaries an accounting as to what they have done.

 Estate Disputes

-Sometimes it is unnecessary for an estate to be probated.
-For example, if prior to his or her passing the deceased disposed of most of his or her property, there may not be a need for Grant of Probate to transfer real property or gain access to bank accounts.
-For the most part, however, the process begins by the executor making an application for probate.
+Sometimes, it is unnecessary for an estate to be probated.
+For example, if, prior to their passing, the deceased disposed of most of their property, owned property jointly with a surviving spouse or common-law partner, or named designated beneficiaries on accounts, there may not be a need for a Grant of Probate to transfer real property or gain access to bank accounts and investments.
+For the most part, however, the process begins with the executor making a Request for Probate.

-If in fact there is a suspicion that perhaps the deceased did not have capacity or was unduly influenced to write or change a preexisting Will, then our Court of King's Bench Rules permit a Caveat to be filed at the court that will prevent the Request for Probate to proceed until such time as the person filing the caveat has been given notice and an opportunity to proceed to court to challenge the Will.
+If, in fact, there is a suspicion that perhaps the deceased did not have capacity or was unduly influenced to write or change a preexisting Will, our Court of King's Bench Rules permit a Caveat to be filed at the court that prevents a Request for Probate from proceeding until such time as the person filing the caveat has been given notice and an opportunity to file an application in court to challenge the Will.

 In other words, the administration of an estate can actually be prevented before it is even started.
-Even if there is no Will, the deceased’s assets will have to be dealt with and disposed of.
-In Manitoba, The Intestate Succession Act puts forth a “formula” to deal with estate administration when there is no Will.
+Even if there is no Will, the deceased's assets need to be dealt with, and issues can arise.
+In Manitoba, The Intestate Succession Act puts forth a "formula" to distribute an estate when there is no Will to the deceased's next of kin.

 Application to Court